 If you are willing to give up having the record number increase strictly monotonically and to reflect the exact order the records were created, you can give each client a block of numbers that only that client uses for its newly added record key values.
 The block of numbers reserved for each client must be large enough so that no client runs out of preassigned numbers while it is working offline.
 Obviously, the record number keys are no longer strictly monotonically increasing and they don't strictly reflect the order of creation, but they roughly reflect the order the records were added.

 You can assign monotonically increasing number keys to newly added records, by having the server assign the record number keys after the client synchronizes.
 The resulting record number keys reflect the order in which the newly added record first reached the server, rather than the absolute time they were created by each client.
 This can lead to some complications because the client only knows the record's "real key" after it synchronizes with the server.
-If the client adds a set of records that are related by key value, the client must assign the actual key values to each of the newly created records, and ensure they the references between these records reflect the actual key values.
+If the client adds a set of records that are related by key value, the client must assign the actual key values to each of the newly created records, and ensure that the references between these records reflect the actual key values.
 The client can only do this after the actual key values are returned by the server.

 There are other design alternatives, but all of them involve tradeoffs regarding which requirements you relax and how much cost you are willing to bear to achieve nearly monotonically increasing record number keys.